 CYBR600: Foundations of Cybersecurity (3 credits)

-This course provides an overview and a foundational understanding of the essential concepts a cybersecurity professional needs to evaluate best practices in implementing security systems within an enterprise.
-This course covers key bodies of knowledge in security, privacy and compliance.
+This course provides an overview and foundational understanding of concepts essential to the cybersecurity professional to evaluate best practices in implementing security systems within the enterprise.
+This course covers key bodies of knowledge in security, privacy, and compliance.
 Topics include security planning, risk management, security technologies, basic cryptography, digital forensics, application security, intrusion detection and prevention, physical security, and privacy issues.

 CYBR605: Security Architecture (3 credits)